 About the Database Activity

 The Database activity module allows instructors and/or students to build, display, and search a bank of recorded entries about a topic.
 The Database is most often used as a collaborative activity in Moodle, where students are assigned to add the entries.

 A Glossary is a database of terms and definitions.
 Most often instructors set up glossaries to be compiled by members of your class.

 Where do I find files my instructor posted in Moodle?

 Although instructors may organize their Moodle courses differently, most often files can be found in the central course content area in the middle of your Moodle course page.
 You can often find the files you need in a Section of the course page...

-While not everyone can see your Moodle Profile page, your Profile settings affect your experience using Moodle, so you should review them carefully.
+Your Moodle Profile and Preference settings affect your experience using Moodle, so you should review them carefully.

 Edit Your Moodle Profile

 Your Moodle Profile page can be viewed only by certain other individuals.
 For example, students cannot view each other's profiles, but an instructor or TA...

 This article contains recommendations for the best ways to keep track of the activities and deadlines in your Moodle courses.

 Many Moodle courses use a built-in announcement tool called the Announcements (previously known as News Forum) where instructors can post important reminders...